The Wishing Shelf Book Awards 2014 for Sleeping With The Dragon

 Reviewed by Tania Staley for Readers' Favorite (4 STARS)

-Anne Wilson’s novel, Here Be Dragons, is a tale that defies the boundaries of genre labels.
+Anne Wilson’s novel, Sleeping With The Dragon, is a tale that defies the boundaries of genre labels.
 Classified by the author as a mystery, this book is also fantasy, drama, and a romance.
-Wilson warns readers from the beginning that “Just because you can’t see them doesn’t mean they’re not there.”
+Wilson warns readers from the beginning that "Just because you can’t see them doesn’t mean they’re not there."
 While her message does not clarify who the “them” is, her warning should be heeded.
 There is much going on beneath the surface of this tale.
-Anna, the protagonist, is an ex-teacher and successful children’s writer living in Palma.
-Her book series centers around a dragon and the adventures he gets into to protect the kingdom.
+Anna, the protagonist, is an ex-teacher and successful children's writer living in Palma.
+Her book series centres around a dragon and the adventures he gets into to protect the kingdom.
 Little does Anna know that her fairy tales may be more real than she ever could have imagined.

-Here Be Dragons was an enjoyable read, and the hint of fantasy within was a fresh take on the mystery genre.
+Sleeping With The Dragon was an enjoyable read, and the hint of fantasy within was a fresh take on the mystery genre.
 Wilson’s ability to create palpable settings is to be admired.
 As I was reading, I could feel the heat of Palma, taste the Danish cuisine Nils cooked, and walk through the darkened corners of their cave-house.
 My only concern was that the romance between Nils and Anna felt a bit forced.
-Nils’ gruff and demanding demeanor seemed to clash with Anna’s adventurous and laid-back personality.
+Nils’ gruff and demanding demeanour seemed to clash with Anna’s adventurous and laid-back personality.
 However, this could easily be put aside by acknowledging that often opposites attract, and the intrigue of Wilson’s story carried it along.
-I recommend Anne Wilson’s Here Be Dragons to anyone looking for a good mystery with a unique twist.
+I recommend Anne Wilson’s Sleeping With The Dragon to anyone looking for a good mystery with a unique twist.